mr-bt/manager.README/README.md

 > As stated by its founder, Robert K. Greenleaf, a Servant Leader should be focused on, “Do those served grow as persons?
 Do they, while being served, become healthier, wiser, freer, more autonomous, more likely themselves to become servants?”
 When leaders shift their mindset and serve first, they benefit as well as their employees in that their employees acquire personal growth, while the organization grows as well due to the employees growing commitment and engagement.
 source: <https://en.wikipedia.org/wiki/Servant_leadership>

 Union leaders demand or commit or rally people into popular but unrealistic requests, usually around the company resources or ways of working.
 This is not advisable, and it’s likely to cost you your job.
 If you can’t gauge if the request is unrealistic, ask first.
 It will save us both a great deal of pain.
-[Use me as a resource of sound judgement](###Me-as-a-resource)
+[Use me as a resource for sound judgement](###Me-as-a-resource)

 I expect you to set expectations and context for everyone in your team so that we achieve a robust alignment, and the temptation to embody Union leader traits is low.

 ### Technology

 So, you’re a manager.
 It means you don’t need to be technical anymore.
-You’re a **Software Engineering Manager**.
+You’re a **Engineering** Manager.
 I don’t expect you to code, but I expect you to be a technologist and be able to influence technical decisions.
 You must understand what your people do to earn their trust and to provide them with what they need to be successful.

 > Dive Deep
 > Leaders operate at all levels, stay connected to the details, audit frequently, and are sceptical when metrics and anecdote differ.
 No task is beneath them.